notqmail/notqmail/FAQ.md

 of current deliveries; what should I do with qmail-send?

 Answer: Go ahead and kill the qmail-send process.
 It will shut down cleanly.
-Wait for ``exiting'' to show up in the log.
+Wait for "exiting" to show up in the log.
 To restart qmail, run /var/qmail/rc the same way it is run from your system boot scripts, with the proper PATH, resource limits, etc.